 You may purchase both Uninsured Auto coverage and Underinsured Auto for

 coverage up to, but no more than, the limits of the Bodily Injury to Others

 coverage you carry.
-In general, it makes sense to purchase as much of the
+In general, it makes sense to purchase as much Un/Underinsured

-Un/Under coverage, which protects you, as you purchase of coverage that
+motorist coveragewhich protects youas you purchase of coverage that protects

 Your Un/Underinsured coverages will not pay for damage to property.

-The company you choose and the coverage types and levels you select are
+The company you choose and the coverage types and levels you select determine

-critical to your costs, but so are various facts about you and the vehicles you drive.
+your premiumsbut so do various facts about you and the vehicles you drive.

-Some of these facts are beyond your control; some you can change,
+Some facts are beyond your control; but others you can change, and in doing

 Your driving record is very important.
 Industry data indicate that an individual